DataGrip 2025.3 Help

 Invoke basic completion

-2. Press Ctrl+Space or choose Code | Code Completion | Basic from the main menu.
+Alternatively, you can press Ctrl+Space or select Code | Code Completion | Basic from the main menu.

 Consider the following list of actions that you can perform with basic code completion: